kin-labs/rewards-engine/improvement-proposals/kik_kre_2_0.md

 ## Proposed by: Kik Interactive Inc.

 ## Abstract
-In the [KRE V1.1](https://github.com/kinecosystem/rewards-engine/improvement-proposals/kik_kre_1_1.md) Kin Improvement Proposal (KIP) we identified vulnerabilities in the existing KRE V1.0 algorithm and made recommendations for an immediate adoption of these new principles - you can see that here [insert link].
+In the [KRE V1.1](https://github.com/kinecosystem/rewards-engine/improvement-proposals/kik_kre_1_1.md) Kin Improvement Proposal (KIP) we identified vulnerabilities in the existing KRE V1.0 algorithm and made recommendations for an immediate adoption of these new principles.
 The KRE V1.0 was simple.
 As the first iteration it was important to make it (1) easy to understand and (2) incentivize the initial growth of the economy.
-Since launching KRE V1.0 the number of developers building in the ecosystem has more than tripled, and the number of people spending Kin per month has gone from 80k to [insert MAS stat at time of publishing]as of [insert date of publishing].
+Since launching KRE V1.0 the number of developers building in the ecosystem has more than tripled, and the number of people spending Kin per month has gone from 80k to 1.0MM as of November 19, 2019.
 Now that the ecosystem is reaching a state of maturity, we believe that the incentive protocol should also evolve.
 This KRE V2.0 proposal is being put forth for a January 1, 2020 kick off.
 This will give developers time to adapt their use cases to optimize for the updated incentives.

 [Current KRE Algorithm: V1.0](https://github.com/kinecosystem/rewards-engine/current-KRE.md)

 ## Summary of Improvements
 For the Kin economy to grow, Kin needs to grow in value.
 The value of Kin is driven by supply and demand.
-Today the KRE is increasing the supply of Kin, which developers are selling into low liquidity, while very few people are buying Kin.
+Today the KRE is increasing the supply of Kin very few people are buying Kin.
 That is pushing the value of Kin lower.
 While the price of Kin is purely a function of the free market, and no one can control or guarantee it, it is paramount that the economics behind the issuance of this digital currency are designed in such a way that the participants of the economy can prosper, wherever possible.

 There are three key challenges with the existing algorithm:
 1. There is insufficient incentive to get individual users to spend more Kin